 Blood orange season is one of the most anticipated citrus seasons in the world!
 And growing up with a grandmother from Southern Italy means I understand the hype around this fruit.
 These super special oranges originated in the southern mediterranean.
 They have a bold and vibrant hue, a slight tart flavor, and floral raspberry-like taste, which is why they’re sometimes called raspberry oranges.

-💕 why you’ll love this blood orange juice recipe…
+why this blood orange juice recipe works:

 🍊 bold & vibrant.
 These vivid oranges range in color from light orange-red to a deep red color, almost maroon in hue.
 The resulting fresh juice is a truly stunning color!